 Choosing a cat may seem simple; maybe you’ve always loved calicos, or maybe it’s that Persian face you fancy.
 However it’s important to choose a cat that will fit in well with your lifestyle.
 Some cats are very playful, some love to lounge, and some are more standoffish than others.
 A kitten will require more work than an older cat.
 By choosing a cat that matches how you live, both you and the cat will be more comfortable with the commitment.
 Purina offers an online cat breed selection tool to help you narrow down the kind of cat that’s right for you.
 You can also check out local shelters to meet lots of cats before you bring one home.

 Introducing Your Cat

 When you bring home your new cat, you’ll want to confine him or her to a somewhat small area for a while.
 Allow for a period of transition until they are comfortable and you’re sure they are using the litter box properly.
 This will help avoid accidents and accompanying odors.
+If the kitties happen to make a mess on the carpet, don’t fret: you can always make homemade carpet cleaning shampoos.
 Keep the litter box clean.
 Cats are clean by nature and will be more inclined to reward your diligence by using the litter box appropriately.
 It will also help keep your house smelling nice.
 Give your new furry family member a little time to get accustomed to you, your home, and your routine.
 Cats can take time to adjust to new surroundings, and adult cats can be a little slower to come out of their shells, so be patient.
 In time your new pet’s personality will shine through.

 Enjoy Your New Feline Friend